crustio/crust-files/pages/docs/CrustFiles_ShareandEarn.md

 3. The draw result

 In the sign up stage, a future block will be decided (by block height) to be the 'Draw Block'.
-The winners will be those whose 'Drawing Ticket' share the same last n (n could be 1, 2, or 3, should be pre-determined) digits with the 'Draw Block'.
+The winners will be those whose 'Drawing Ticket' share the same last n (n could be 1, 2, or 3, should be pre-determined) digits with the block hash of the 'Draw Block'.

 <h2 id="claim_rewards">{`Claim your rewards`}</h2>